 Scott Jerger is of counsel at Field Jerger LLP.
 Scott joined Field Jerger in 2003 after receiving an LL.M in environmental and natural resources law.
 Prior to that, Scott was an environmental and regulatory attorney for the Texas Commission on Environmental Quality and the City of El Paso, Texas.
 Scott’s practice focuses on environmental and commercial litigation.

 Scott is licensed to practice in Oregon, Washington, and Texas and has litigated cases in state and federal court in all three of these states as well as many others, and in multiple federal appellate courts.
 His clients include multi-national corporations, closely held companies, partnerships, and individuals.

-Scott is an adjunct professor at Lewis & Clark Law School where he teaches Environmental Litigation.
+Scott taught environmental litigation for ten years as an adjunct professor at Lewis & Clark Law School.
 He is also a frequent author and regular speaker on environmental topics.